xcart/xcart-docs/_pages/kb_en/general_setup/gdpr.md

 If preferred a store admin can change the cookie pop-up content using the {% link "Webmaster Mode" ref_14EyD6iT %}.

 For this purpose it will be necessary to:
-  *  Open the storefront while logged in as a store admin (make sure you are opening the storefront from a new IP to see the cookie pop-up)
+  *  Open the storefront while logged in as a store admin
   *  Hit the _Gear_ icon in the bottom left corner and activate **Labels editor** (make sure the _Highlight labels_ option is switched to ON).
      You'll see the pop-up text highlighted.